Westlake, Texas: Corporate Campuses

 The Town of Westlake is home to several corporate campuses such Fidelity Investments and Deloitte University.
 Fidelity Investments is a 1,129,853 square foot facility consisting of two buildings nestled behind a dense landscape of trees.
 Deloitte University is a 727,000 square foot $300 million learning center for Deloitte L.L.P.'s global workforce.
-Westlake's newest member is the 1,160,000 square foot Charles Schwab Corporation campus which will bring in another 5,000 employees to the region.
-In November 2019, Charles Schwab announced it would buy TD Ameritrade and would combine both headquarters at the new Westlake campus.
+The 1,160,000 square foot Charles Schwab Corporation campus houses over 5,000 employees.

 Entrada

 Entrada is a mixed-use project in the Town that runs along Highway 114 East meant to emulate a village in Catalonia.
 The buildings have no setbacks and can be somewhat taller echoing the European-inspired design.
 Once completed, Entrada will contain large amounts of retail, restaurants, offices, entertainment, and at least one hotel in the project.
 Entrada also will have 322 residential units, including 170 single family villas, 50 townhomes and 100 condominiums.

 The first phase of the $500 million walkable village is at the corner of F.M.
 1938 and Texas 114.
 A one of a kind CVS Pharmacy was the first business to open its doors in October 2016.
 Shortly thereafter a Primrose School opened in August 2016.
-Since then Entrada has gained multiple retail tenants including a Starbucks which contains a drive-thru proceeding under a 100 foot tall bell tower.
-Other tenants in the area include The Fitsmith, Eyes on Westlake, a Nail Salon, Stone Surgical Arts, and Sofia Elaine Salon.
-The heart of the development, however, will be the Plaza Mayor which will contain a large 1 acre or more plaza surrounded by condominiums and at least one hotel along with ground floor retail components.
+Since then Entrada has gained multiple retail tenants.
+The heart of the development, however, will be the Plaza Mayor which will contain a large one acre or more plaza surrounded by condominiums and at least one hotel along with ground floor retail components.